dulalsaurab/new-mguard/policies/policy_specification.md

 Comments
 ```
 DENY ALL ACCESS
-ALLOW FROM STREAM-NAME
+ALLOW FROM GIVEN STREAMS
 DENY FROM ALL BUT VALUE
 DENY ALL ACCESS
-ALLOW ALL TIME ACCORDING TO VALUE WITHIN STREAM-NAME
+ALLOW ALL TIME ACCORDING TO VALUE WITHIN GIVEN STREAMS
 ```